These include bronchiectasis, aspergillomas, and sequelae of TB, lung cysts, spontaneous pneumothorax and surgery for multidrug-resistant TB.

-Fortis surgeons have a large experience in treating these conditions with open or minimal access surgery (VATS or Robotic)
+Thoracic surgeons in Delhi have extensive experience in treating these conditions with open or minimal access surgery (VATS or Robotic)

-Bronchiectasis usually is the result of an infection or other condition that injures the walls of the airways and prevents the airways from clearing mucus.
-The initial lung damage that leads to bronchiectasis often begins in childhood.
+Bronchiectasis usually results from an infection or other condition that injures the walls of the airways and prevents the airways from clearing mucus.
+The initial lung damage that leads to bronchiectasis begins in childhood.
 However, symptoms may not occur until months or even years after you start having repeated lung infections.

-When mucus can’t be cleared, it builds up and creates an environment in which bacteria can grow.
-This leads to repeated, serious lung infections.
+When mucus can’t clear, it builds up and creates an environment in which bacteria can grow.
+It leads to repeated, serious lung infections.
 Each infection causes more damage to the airways.

 An aspergilloma is a fungus ball which exists in an organ such as the lung.
 By definition, it is caused by fungi of the genus Aspergillus.

 In some cases, aspergillomas invade into a blood vessel which can result in bleeding.
-Thus, the most common symptom of associated with aspergilloma is coughing up blood (hemoptysis).
-This may result in life-threatening hemorrhage.
+Thus, the most common symptom associated with aspergilloma is coughing up blood (hemoptysis).
+May result in life-threatening bleeding.

 In cases complicated by severe hemoptysis or other associated conditions such as pleural infection or rupture into chest cavity called pneumothorax, surgery may be required to remove the aspergilloma and the surrounding lung tissue to stop the bleeding.

-Surgical treatment for multidrug-resistant and extensive drug-resistant tuberculosis
+Surgical treatment for multidrug-resistant and extensively drug-resistant tuberculosis

 Multidrug-resistant (MDR) and extensive drug-resistant (XDR) tuberculosis (TB) are still significant health problems in India.
-Surgical resection is a good adjunctive intervention for patients with MDR or XDR TB.
+Surgical resection is an excellent adjunctive intervention for patients with MDR or XDR TB.
 Early pulmonary surgery combined with chemotherapy has high cure rates with acceptable complications and preservation of the lung parenchyma in MDR TB and XDR TB.
-Whenever possible, a surgeon’s opinion should be sought.
+Whenever possible, one should seek a surgeon’s opinion.

-A pulmonary sequestration (bronchopulmonary sequestration or cystic lung lesion), is a condition where a piece of tissue that ultimately develops into a functionless lung tissue is not attached to the pulmonary arterial blood supply, as is the case in normally developing lung.
-This sequestered tissue is not connected to the normal airway architecture.
+Pulmonary sequestration (bronchopulmonary sequestration or cystic lung lesion), is a condition where a piece of tissue that ultimately develops into a functionless lung tissue is not attached to the pulmonary arterial blood supply, as is the case in typically developing lungs.
+This sequestered tissue is not connected to the standard airway architecture.

-This tissue receives its arterial blood supply from the systemic circulation which can be easily detected by a CT or MR angiogram.
+This tissue receives its arterial blood supply from the systemic circulation, easily detected by a CT or MR angiogram.

 Treatment is early surgery.
-Failure to have a pulmonary sequestration removed can lead to
+Failure to have pulmonary sequestration removed can lead to

 - Bleeding that can be fatal.

-- The creation of a left-right shunt, where blood flows in a shortcut through the feed off the aorta.
+- The creation of a left-right shunt, where blood flows in a shortcut through the aorta’s feed.

 - Chronic recurrent infection.
 Diseases such as bronchiectasis, tuberculosis, aspergillosis, bronchial carcinoid and bronchogenic squamous cell carcinoma.